yasin-neurocess/Task1/README.md

         -pickle
         -json

 The data frame was read with the help of pandas library.
 Then, the data read from the names.json file was replaced with 1 values according to the written condition statement.
 By keeping the counter, we transferred the counter value, which we recorded, to the array created with the help of NumPy library.
-Finally, we visualized the requested data using the Matplotlib library.
+And then, we visualized the requested data using the Matplotlib library.
+Finally, the updated datas was written in a file named new-data.pkl.

 Also you can find the .png file for the asked bar plot in this repo.